 One observation is that there is a tendency to set aside training because of the volume of work.

 Conclusion.
-The training and development program is effective but development program need to be formalized and policized for proper implementation.
+The training and development program is effective but development program need to be formalized and documented for proper implementation.
 Strict implementation is encouraged in order for the training needs of the employees are not compromised because of work load and team load balancing concerns.

 The current training and development is conducive for people who are motivated and understands his or her value in a flat organization.
 Sometimes, it is difficult to retain good and valuable employees if there is no explicit promotion in terms of elevation of title and/or roles.
 “Implicit” promotions have to be carefully communicated.
 Also, with a flat organization, it is sometimes difficult to see things beyond a possible red circle unless communication of the career development is clear and timed correctly.